kagerer19/footyPal.v1/README.md

 # MatchMates
-FootyPal is an application designed to connect football enthusiasts and facilitate friendly and competitive matches.
-Whether you're a casual player looking for a weekend game or a seasoned athlete seeking regular matches, FootyPal has you covered.
+MatchMates is an application designed to connect football enthusiasts and facilitate friendly and competitive matches.
+Whether you're a casual player looking for a weekend game or a seasoned athlete seeking regular matches, MatchMates has you covered.

 ## Introduction

-FootyPal aims to simplify the process of finding and joining football matches by providing a centralized platform where users can discover games, connect with other players, and participate in matches based on their preferences and availability.
+MatchMates aims to simplify the process of finding and joining football matches by providing a centralized platform where users can discover games, connect with other players, and participate in matches based on their preferences and availability.

 ## Features